CheatSolutions/Important-Information/documentation/messages.md

 ```
 ### Detections:
 ```
-{detection} A check’s custom name gathered from Spartan’s configuration {detection:real} A check’s real name set by the Spartan’s developer/s {detection:silent} True/False depending if a check is silent, thus allowing it to prevent player interactions {detection:punish} True/False depending if a check can and is configured to punish with commands
+{detection} A check’s custom name gathered from Vacan’s configuration {detection:real} A check’s real name set by the Vacan’s developer/s {detection:silent} True/False depending if a check is silent, thus allowing it to prevent player interactions {detection:punish} True/False depending if a check can and is configured to punish with commands
 ```